danilobarion1986/danilobarion1986.github.io/_posts/2019-04-15-ruby-pills-architecture-and-tools-decision-rails-react-bff.markdown

 # after 5 seconds you'll get... => :ok
 ```

-Oh, did you see what just happen?!
+Oh, did you see what just happened?!
 Even with the key present in your hash, Ruby evaluated the default value, that is your intensive computation method!

 Now if you use the block way: